Is the FAFSA Timeline Realistic?

 Schools that also require the CSS Profile are basing their preliminary scholarship offers on the data received from the College Board data.

-If your school(s) only uses the FAFSA, you are at the mercy of the present situation, which is definitely not optimal.
+If your school(s) only uses the FAFSA, you are at the mercy of the present situation, which is not optimal.

 Try to determine where you’ll land in the process.